Find your closest vaccination center

 Based on the classic version, our client for disaster management is developed to support the work of humanitarian actors and disaster responders in the most vulnerable and disaster prone regions of the world.
 Thanks to the work of the Humanitarian OpenStreetMap Team and the Missing Maps project, in disaster situations the OSM data is continually updated and enriched with critical information.
 By limiting the service to active disaster regions, it is possible to recalculated the routing graph once every hour on basis of the most current OSM data.

-New VueJs client
+New maps client

 Help us to improve your user experience by providing us with feedback via our ask forum.

+The source code is available for everybody on GitHub.
 A big advantage of the new approach is the possibility to convert the client to a native mobile app with ease, which brings us closer to offering an actual live routing app.
 So stay tuned for future developments!